ModBros/mobro-raspberrypi/SETUP.md

 ### Set up service to persist logs (optional)

-Dedicated service that will remount the /home partition and copy the current log file over.
+Dedicated service that will copy the current log files over to the 'mobro' partition before a shutdown.
-This is required if you want to persist the log file since it is only created and lives in the /tmp directory
+This is required if you want to actually persist the log file to view it after a shutdown/reboot, since the log only lives in the /tmp directory

 ```bash
 cp /home/modbros/mobro-raspberrypi/service/shutdownlog.service /lib/systemd/system/shutdownlog.service